- The digital consultation ran from July-August 2019 and is now closed.

 Our aim is for the project outcomes to be of specific value in the fields of recruitment and professional development.
 We believe that a more nuanced understanding of the nature of the role will lead to more accurate assessments of organisational requirements (including within small institutions who may not have capacity for these roles but may still need relevant duties to be covered), and that a better understanding of the needs of this staff group will help facilitate the improvement of professional development and career progression opportunities.
-In the future, we hope the research could extend to other administrative roles more broadly, within and beyond the cultural sector.
+In the future, we hope the research could extend to other administrative roles more broadly, within and beyond the cultural sector.&n

 Supporting leadership is a project based in Gardens, Libraries and Museums (GLAM) division at the University of Oxford, and is supported by Knowledge Exchange Seed Funding.
-The project is led by Vanessa Moore, Exhibitions Coordinator at Oxford University Museum of Natural History (formerly Programme Coordinator for Oxford Cultural Leaders and Support Officer for the National Trust Partnership), and Emma Thomas, GLAM Projects Officer and Oxford Cultural Leaders Coordinator (formerly Executive Assistant and Administration Manager at the Museum of Natural History.
+The project is led by Vanessa Moore, Exhibitions Coordinator at Oxford University Museum of Natural History (formerly Programme Coordinator for Oxford Cultural Leaders and Support Officer for the National Trust Partnership), and Emma Thomas, GLAM Projects Officer and Oxford Cultural Leaders Coordinator (formerly Executive Assistant and Administration Manager at the Museum of Natural History).

 Vanessa Moore, email@example.com